saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 ### Accessing Set elements
 - `elementAt(index)`: Access element at the given index.
 This method is very slow as the set iterates to the index you provide, one element at a time.
-- So if you want index-based access,you probably want a List, not a Set.
+- So if you want index-based access, you probably want a List, not a Set.

 ### MutableSet